 In developing countries, when a person develops a cataract and cannot get surgical treatment, the cataract progresses and eventually causes blindness.
 This is curable blindness; it can be fixed with a simple surgical procedure.

 In developing countries, most blind adults need to be led by either sighted children or sighted adults.
-When a child becomes the caretaker, that child is often unable to attend school, thus denying the child an opportunity to escape the poverty cycle.
+When a child becomes the caretaker, that child is often unable to attend school, denying the child an opportunity to escape the poverty cycle.
 When a sighted adult becomes the caregiver, he or she often needs to stop working.
-These are long-term repercussions for economics and education that extend beyond the blind individual.
-Blindness of one individual in a family can become the tipping point of a family economic status.
-Someone’s independence, their ability to work and to contribute to the families’ needs.
-Help us are restore dignity.
+These are long-term repercussions for family economics and education that extend beyond the blind individual.
+Blindness of one individual in a family can represent the tipping point for that families economic status, impacting independence and freedom to work to contribute to the families’ needs.
+Help us restore dignity.
 Help us provide the opportunity to change lives.

-Second, ophthalmology requires instruments and medical devices to properly exam and treat patients.
+Second, ophthalmology requires instruments and medical devices to properly examine and treat patients.
 These instruments include microscopes, surgical tools, slit lamps, indirect ophthalmoscopes, direct ophthalmoscopes B-Scan, A-scan and visual field machine.
 The price of opening an office is between 50-80,000 US dollars.
-It is difficult to buy the equipment without funds and it is difficult to find a bank willing to loan monies for the purchase.
+It is difficult to buy the equipment without funds and it is difficult to find a bank willing to loan monies for these purchases.
 Eye Corps provides non-monetary loans of equipment with the understanding that 50 percent of the surgical cases must be provided to patients with low resources.
-In order to improve the clinic, Eye Corps also supported a modest renovation of the clinic space to improve the patient flow.
+In order to improve the clinic, Eye Corps also supports a modest renovation of the clinic space to improve the patient flow.

-Eye Corps continues to support the eye care team with continuing education and training opportunities for his nurses and scrub techs.
+Eye Corps continues to support the eye care team with continuing education and training opportunities for the nurses and scrub techs.

 Through your valuable donation, Eye Corps is able to provide a simple surgery and change a life.
 For $100,000 we can identify a surgeon, train him or her, equip and modernize a facility and subsidize that surgeon for years so he or she can change that community.
 You will be giving sight to 1,000 people a year for a very long time.
 That is something you can be proud of!